 These tangy little buds are a pantry staple when it comes to jazzing up a weeknight pasta or adding the perfect finishing touch to a plate of cured salmon.
-Just a spoonful can make a whole dish sing.
+Just a spoonful of capers can make a whole dish sing.
 Do you ever cook with them?

 Capers are actually the immature flower buds of the caper bush, a shrub-like plant that hails from the Mediterranean region.
 The buds are picked just before they reach ripeness and pickled either in a salt brine or in vinegar.
 They are usually dark green in color and can range from pea-sized to marble-sized, though smaller is generally better.